 Last year I sat with my brothers and cousin, sifting through hundreds of photographs that went back fifty years or more.
 We were trying to put together a collage for display at the funeral home that somehow represented who she was.
 It was difficult because so many of the photos were taken by her.
 She was the one behind the camera, keeping memories alive forever.

-It's hard for me to imagine my mother as a teenager, leading the rest of her friends across a dam on a beam that was just inches wide, fully aware that if they opened the dam upstream, it was a just minutes to disaster if they didn't move fast enough.
+It’s hard for me to imagine my mother as a teenager, leading the rest of her friends across a dam on a beam that was just inches wide, fully aware that if they opened the dam upstream, it was a just minute or two to certain disaster if they didn’t move fast enough.